tparchman/lab/ponderosa_general.md

 # General information on ponderosa and associated resources

 This is a group of servers for the Parchman labs private use.
-We currently have two independent servers, ponderosa and contorta, as well as two storage servers which are mounted with symlinks on ponderosa, where they can be accessed at `/archive` and `/mnt`.
+We currently have three independent servers (ponderosa, contorta, and wallace) , as well as two storage servers which are mounted with symlinks on ponderosa, where they can be accessed at `/backups` and `/mnt`.

 The idea for maintaing these servers is to provide an open resource to run and or test code for specific jobs.
 Now that HPC has improved at UNR, pronghorn will usually be a preferred mechanism for running bigger jobs.
 However, using ponderosa doesn't require submiting jobs through a queueing system, so at times will be preferred.
 Because we all use this machine and its associated storage servers, please be sure to monitor what other are doing before starting large or time demanding jobs.
 The rule of thumb here is to be respectful of your lab mates, and to communicate when necessary.